- Carlo Fossa-Mancini was a hydraulic engineer that designed and constructed an aqueduct in the Esino Valley.

 Carlo Fossa-Mancini Published Works and Books

 Carlo Fossa-Mancini published a number of works during his time as a professor at the University of Pisa.
-These scientific books and treatises primarily focused on his expertise as a hydro engineer:
+These scientific books and treatises primarily focused on his expertise as a hydraulic engineer:

 - Study on the Rotary Pump (1891)